 How many students from other MCAS schools will be allowed to transfer?

 A maximum of three kindergarten students from each school may transfer to each of the magnet schools annually.
 If there are more applicants than slots, the district will determine transfers through a lottery (random selection).
 In grades 1-6 the number will be determined based on the number of available slots.

 When will I find out if my child has been accepted for transfer?

-For 2019-2020, families will be notified of placements (or position on the wait list) by May 24.
+For 2023-2024, families will be notified of placements (or position on the wait list) by May 26.
 All families will be notified, whether or not their child is selected in the lottery.Do you have to have high test scores to attend a magnet school?No. There is no performance requirement or entry exam; students of any academic ability level may apply.
-(Note: MCAS also has a self-contained program for gifted/talented students in grades 4-6.
+(Note: MCAS also has a self-contained program for high-ability students in grades 4-6.
 Please ask your school principal for details.)

 Will you accept special needs students at the magnet schools?